Museum of early consumer electronics and 1st achievements

 around 1989 - 1991 approx. Research tells us that the PDS Electronics Ltd. company was

-dissolved in 1995 and I don't remember any other product that they made although there
+dissolved in 1995 and I don't remember any other product which they made although there

 could have been.
 This analogue receiver is very light weight and has knobs on.
 Even in

-1990 knobs were a little unusual and were a throw back to the early 1980s but being a
+1990 knobs were a little unusual and were a throw back to the mid 1980s but being a

-simple to use unit for the mobile leasure market, it was meant to be no frills and simple
+simple to use unit for the mobile leisure market, it was meant to be no frills and simple

 to use.
 This unit in the museum was owned by me from new although it was bought in as a